 - Bait the trap by placing peanuts (or another chipmunk bait) towards the back of the trap - behind the trigger plate.

 - Set your trap and check it frequently.
 Never keep a chipmunk - or any animal - inside the cage for an extended period of time.

 For more trapping tips, read How to Trap Chipmunks »

-Repellents that work as taste irritants are best to deter pesky chipmunks.
+Repellents that affect taste are incredibly effective at deterring pesky chipmunk invaders.
 Pepper-based repellents work best and are proven to keep chipmunks off objects and surfaces and away from homes.

 - Use granular repellents to create a barrier around your mulch beds, gardens, and structures.

 - Spray liquid repellents onto surfaces like bird feeders, bulbs, and ornamentals for more targeted protection.